Skip to main content

 The Context interface provides:

-• environment: string - the current environment
+• readonly environment: string - the current environment

-• datasetId: string - the dataset ID
+• readonly datasetId: string - the dataset ID

 Templates